I have spent the past decade researching the art work of J.D. Kirszenbaum as well as its whereabouts.

 Anna Taube joined the Kirszenbaum research through the cooperation with the Goethe-Institut Tel Aviv for six weeks in 2019.
 She was actively involved in the subjects of organizing and computerizing archives, communication regarding the exhibition in Solingen (Center for Persecuted Arts), updating the website as well as the recent newsletter and preparing applications for international conferences.

-She graduated as a B. Sc. in Cultural Sciences and Hispanics from the University of Bremen and is currently finalizing her M.A. in Management of Nonprofit-Organizations in the University of Applied Sciences, Osnabrueck, Germany.
+She graduated as a B. Sc. in Cultural Sciences and Hispanics from the University of Bremen and an M.A. in Management of Nonprofit-Organizations in the University of Applied Sciences, Osnabrueck, Germany.
+She now works in the field of International Development.